SAP-samples/teched2025-AD161/exercises/ex3/README.md

 # Exercise 3 - Consume S/4 Data Product Customer

-From a modelling point of view, there is no difference between consuming data from another CAP app (like we did in the previous exercise) or consuming a Data Product:
+From a modelling point of view, there is no difference between consuming data from another CAP app (like you did in the previous exercise) or consuming a Data Product:
-* we import a package that describes the API
+* you import a package that describes the API
-* we define consumption views on top of the imported entities
+* you define consumption views on top of the imported entities
-* we use the consumption views in the model
+* you use the consumption views in the model

-In this exercise, we will import the metadata for S/4 Data Product "Customer" to the xtravels app.
+In this exercise, you will import the metadata for S/4 Data Product "Customer" to the xtravels app.
-We will then replace local entity `Passenger` with entity `Customer` from the Data Product.
+You will then replace local entity `Passenger` with entity `Customer` from the Data Product.

 <br>![](/exercises/ex3/images/03_00_0010.png)